BrutishGuy/CASTAITask/report/REPORT.md

 Multicollinearity is a problem for many classical ML models such as Logistic regression (which even requires as part of its underlying requirements/assumptions that the data not present with multicollinearity) - this will impact the final coefficients and their interpretability down the line.

-Finally, you can also see which numerical features are correlated strongly to the target in particular via the below plot, which shows the Pearson's and Spearman's correlation coefficients - the Spearman gives us a slightly more general increasing/decreasing relationship measurement, whereas Pearson's correlation i
+Finally, you can also see which numerical features are correlated strongly to the target in particular via the below plot, which shows the Pearson's and Spearman's correlation coefficients - the Spearman gives us a slightly more general increasing/decreasing relationship measurement, whereas Pearson's correlation is more strictly linear as a measurement of the relationship between variables.

 ### PCA Analysis and Insights

 Below we see the results of a quick PCA analysis without any prior preprocessing or transformations (as discussed, we might benefit from log/quantile/power transformations).
 Nevertheless, we do notice some interesting behaviours: